shalovictor/iterative-constructs-in-java/README.md

 ## Interconversion of Loops

-A looping program can be converted to from one form to another -for loop to while loop
+A looping program can be converted to from one form to another
+  - for loop to while loop
-  -while loop to do while loop
+  - while loop to do while loop
-  -do while loop to for loop
+  - do while loop to for loop

 ## User Controlled Loop